MaxZabarka/comfyUI-Realtime-Lora/README.md

 **Note on Wan 2.2 modes:** Wan uses a two-stage noise model - High handles early denoising steps, Low handles later steps.
 You can train separate LoRAs for each, or use Combo mode which trains a single LoRA across all noise steps that works with both High and Low models.

+**Technical note:** When using High or Low mode, the example workflows still pass the LoRA to both models but at zero strength for the one you didn't train.
+This prevents ComfyUI from loading the base model into memory before training starts - a workaround to avoid unnecessary VRAM usage.

 ## Requirements

 You need to install the training backend(s) separately: